tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: This is a different construction from that in TLS 1.2, which specified a partially explicit nonce.

-The plaintext is the concatenation of TLSPlaintext.fragment and TLSPlaintext.type.
+The plaintext is the concatenation of TLSPlaintext.fragment, TLSPlaintext.type, and any padding bytes (zeros).

 The AEAD output consists of the ciphertext output by the AEAD encryption operation.
 The length of the plaintext is greater than